 Ventilation, the "V" in HVAC, is what keeps the air in your home healthy.
-Ventilation is important because a home without healthy air can exacerbate allergies and illnesses, as well as make perfectly healthy individuals feel less than great.
-Some estimate that North Americans spend more than 90% of their time indoors, and much of that indoor time is spent at home.
+A home without good ventilation can exacerbate allergies and illnesses, as well as make perfectly healthy individuals feel less than great.
+This is especially important because North Americans spend more than 90% of their life indoors, and much of that indoor time is spent at home.

-There are simple steps you can take to ensure that your home is being properly ventilated.
-Many HVAC systems come with ventilation systems, but they're not enough to provide balanced ventilation throughout your house.
-Other ventilation methods, such as exhaust fans in the kitchen, bathroom fans and attic fans, are all essential to keep your home moisture and bacteria-free.
+Your HVAC system's built-in ventilation tends to be inadequate to provide balanced ventilation throughout your house.
+Other ventilation methods, such as exhaust fans in the kitchen, bathroom fans and attic vents, are essential to keep your home free of excessive moisture, allergens, and bacteria.

-While ventilation doesn't guarantee a 100% moisture and pollutant-free home, it can come close if you utilize proper ventilation methods.
-So take the time and have an HVAC contractor check your ventilation systems to make sure that a) you have sufficient ventilation throughout your home and b) all of the ventilation systems are working properly.
+So take the time and have an HVAC contractor check your ventilation systems to make sure that a) you have sufficient ventilation throughout your home and b) all the ventilation systems are working properly.

 Benefits of Ventilation: